mparno/fenics-web/source/demos/pde/navier-stokes/python/documentation.rst

     f = Constant((0, 0))

 Note that one may use the time step ``dt`` directly in the form.
-However, using the :python:class:`Constant` class, we may freely change the size of the time step without triggering regeneration of code.
+However, using the :py:class:`Constant` class, we may freely change the size of the time step without triggering regeneration of code.